VincentCorbel/sdk-tutorial/README.md

 For each tutorial, you will find a project named Starter which is the project to start with the tutorial and a project named "Complete" which is the result of the tutorial.

-You could find the full details of the tutorial on the [Connecthings developer website](http://www.connecthings.com/developers/).
+You can find the full details of the tutorial on the [Connecthings developer website](http://www.connecthings.com/developers/).